 To truly do Dublin justice, this post should include hundreds of photos and stories.
 Instead I plan to limit our city center tour, so we can focus on the hidden gems of the county.
 But rest assured, we will explore Dublin City in many more posts and photos in the future.

 I could not visit Dublin, however, without mentioning my alma mater, Trinity College.
 This peaceful, beautiful campus with cobblestone squares, elegant gardens and classical buildings, lies right in the center of our bustling city.
 Official, student-guided tours of the campus are available.
+You can also see the Book of Kells on display in the magnificent old library building.

 The River Liffey bisects the city and county into northern and southern regions.
 The banks of the river are lined with magnificent old buildings like The Custom House, which opened in 1791.